JoSegunda/Practice-projects/README.md

 This repo will contain all projects in my journey to learn web development.

-## What we're doing
+## Multiplication Table

-Doing the work like always.
+A simple multpilication table that give the multiplication of any given number.